Competitive prices for top quality

 Uses of Celosia as a cut flower

-1. Cut flowers for bouquets – The sturdy flower spikes and striking colors make Celosia ideal for bouquets and indoor flower arrangements.
+1. Cut flowers for bouquets – The sturdy flower spikes and striking colors make Celosia ideal for bouquets and indoor floral arrangements.

-2. Borders & beds – Add structure, height, and vibrant color to your borders with these unique cut flowers.
+2. Borders & flowerbeds – Add structure, height, and vibrant colors to your borders with these special cut flowers.

-3. Pots and containers – Compact Celosia varieties are ideal for pots, balcony boxes and patios.
+3. Pots and containers – Compact Celosia varieties are excellently suited for pots, balcony planters, and patios.

 Tips for sowing Celosia

-1. Sowing time – Sow indoors from February to April or directly outdoors after the last frost for an optimal start.
+1. Sowing time – Sow indoors from February to April or immediately outdoors after the last frost for an optimal start.

-3. Care – Keep the soil moist during germination and the early growth phase; feed regularly to encourage strong, healthy plants.
+3. Care – Keep the soil moist during germination and the first growth phase; provide nutrients regularly to encourage strong and healthy plants.

 5. Maintenance – Remove any wilted flowers (deadheading) to prolong flowering and keep the plants healthy.